 Drugs that are commonly abused cover a spectrum of over-the-counter medications prescribed by physicians to illegal street drugs sold in back alleys.
-Drugs that are abused include amphetamines, cocaine, marijuana, club drugs like ecstacy, inhalants, heroin, anabolic steroids, and prescription drugs.
-Drug abuse is not always obvious at first as drug addicts can be very creative, hiding their problem for as as long as possible.
+Drugs that are abused include amphetamines, cocaine, marijuana, club drugs like ecstasy, inhalants, heroin, anabolic steroids, and prescription drugs.
+Drug abuse is not always obvious at first as drug addicts can be very creative, hiding their problem for as long as possible.

 Family Drug Intervention Indicators

 Friends and family members who are worried about a loved one and drugs can look for certain signs.
-Mood swings, social withdrawal, sloppy grooming, glassy or bloodshot eyes, constant sniffling, a runny nose and sleep problems indicate possible drug abuse.
+Mood swings, social withdrawal, sloppy grooming, glassy or bloodshot eyes, constant sniffling, a runny nose, and sleep problems indicate possible drug abuse.
 Major changes in behavior are also an indicator that a person might be involved with drugs.
 When anyone exhibits more than one of these changes, there is a very high probability that they are abusing drugs.

 Read more: For Parents